 Answer: It is feasible to incorporate targeted amplification of transcripts of interest within the Single Cell 3' workflow although it has not been done internally and we are unable to provide target-specific recommendations.

-For targeted enrichment, the cDNA amplification reaction (Protocol Step 2.2) could be modified using the partial R1 forward primer provided in the cDNA Primer Mix (CTACACGACGCTCTTCCGATCT) with a custom pool of gene-specific reverse primers to amplify transcripts of interest.
-The amplified targets would then be converted to Illumina-ready sequencing constructs by following the remaining steps in the Single Cell 3' v2 User Guide.
+For targeted enrichment, the cDNA amplification reaction (Protocol Step 2.2) could be modified using a partial R1 forward primer that is normally supplied in the cDNA Primer Mix (CTACACGACGCTCTTCCGATCT), together with a custom pool of gene-specific reverse primers to amplify transcripts of interest.
+The amplified targets would then be converted to Illumina-ready sequencing constructs by following the remaining steps in the user guide.

 A few notes to be aware of when developing a targeted protocol:

 - The number of cDNA amplification cycles, or in this case the number of "enrichment" cycles, may need to be increased by 1-2 cycles, particularly if there is a low relative abundance of the transcript of interest.

 - The number of SI-PCR cycles will likely need to be increased by 1-2 cycles since the total initial mass will be significantly less.

 - Depending on the length of the transcript(s) of interest, the parameters for fragmentation may need to be optimized to prevent excessive fragmentation.
 Fragmentation has been optimized for cDNA originating from full-length mammalian transcriptomes and thus fragmentation from a selected group of transcripts may require protocol adjustments.
 The length of the fragmentation reaction (5 minutes) can be increased or decreased accordingly.

 Please see our the appendix 'Oligonucleotide Sequences' within the userguide for more detailed information on the Single Cell Gene Expression assay scheme.